What is modern asset management?

 What solutions address these asset management problems?

-After ingesting, correcting, and connecting all of your data sources in the Awesense Digital Energy Platform, TGI allows utilities to create a customized calculation for each type of asset depending on the methodology of choice.
+After ingesting, correcting, and connecting all of your data sources in the Awesense Energy Transition Platform, it allows utilities to create a customized calculation for each type of asset depending on the methodology of choice.
 One example is the OFGEM method mentioned above.
-This can be performed in the Awesense Platform itself, or in external tools which can be easily connected to the Awesense Open Energy Data Model.
+This can be performed in the Awesense Platform itself, or in external tools which can be easily connected to the Awesense Energy Data Model.

 FIGURE 3: A look at asset visualization on a map in TGI.

 Awesense authors are committed to sourcing information from reliable sources.
 These include primary sources, white papers, and government websites among others, when available.
 If you have any questions regarding the information on this page, please contact firstname.lastname@example.org

 - Cagle, R. F. (2003).
 “Infrastructure Asset Management: An Emerging Direction”.
 AACE International Transactions.

 - “Piryonesi, S. M. (2019).
 The Application of Data Analytics to Asset Management: Deterioration and Climate Change Adaptation in Ontario Roads (Doctoral dissertation)”